RayKlefstad/ICS45c/README.md

 # Add our public repository as a remote source:
 git remote add public https://github.com/mgdickerson/CS45C_Spring_2023.git

+# WARNING: THIS STEP IS VERY IMPORTANT AND WAS MISSING BEFORE:
+git fetch public
+# This step will be important as it will pull all changes and all new branches from this public
+# repository to your private one.
 ```

 With that completed, now you can get to work on a specific homework!
 To do this, you will need to `checkout`